The Cottage is a Perfect Base for Walking Holidays in Cornwall

 Spoilt for Choice

 Walking is great way to keep healthy and fit.
-If you enjoy taking walking holidays in Cornwall you will be spoilt for choice when you stay at one of our cottages as North Cornwall has an abundance of exhilarating coastal foot paths, moorland and inland walks.
+If you enjoy taking walking holidays you will be spoilt for choice whilst staying at The Cottage.
+North Cornwall has an abundance of exhilarating coastal foot paths, moorland and inland walks.

 The National Trust Coastal Footpaths